Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Experimentally related setup.

 where $\nu$ is a free normalization parameter, which reflects, to a certain extent, how much, on average, the experimental data differ from the theoretical dependence over the entire energy range under consideration.
+A minimization function based on only the $\chi^2_0$ function can lead to biased results, since the theoretical curve cannot move over the entire range of measured experimental values of R. Using $\chi^2_1$ allows us to separate the overall bias in the R data from the shape of the theoretical curve, which is actually compared in the fit with its theoretical energy dependence.

-This $\chi_1^2$ redefinition procedure was applied previously in Refs.\cite{Marshall:1988ri,Marshall:1989yi} in the process of NLO fits of R ratio data above thresholds of production of $c$ and $b$ quarks.
-In our work we will use both $\chi_0^2$ and $\chi_1^2$ minimization functions in the process of fitting $e^+e^-$ hadrons data below thresholds of production of charm quarks.
+This $\chi_1^2$ redefinition procedure was applied previously in Refs.\cite{Marshall:1988ri,Marshall:1989yi} in the process of NLO fits of R ratio data above the thresholds of production of $c$ and $b$ quarks.
+In our work, we use both the $\chi_0^2$ and $\chi_1^2$ minimization functions in the process of fitting $e^+e^-$ hadrons data below the thresholds of production of charm quarks.
+We consider the approaches based on using minimization functions that take into account possible overall bias as rather useful for estimating extra theory related experimental uncertainties .
+Note, that the introduced parameter $\nu$ of the function $\chi^2_1$ is directly related to the systematic uncertainties in more careful determination of the possible uncertainties related to those ones due to variations of efficiency and luminosity.